EduardoCanda/second-brain/Fundamentos/Redes/Protocolos/TCP/TCP (Transmission Control Protocol).md

 O outro lado responde ao estímulo de término com ACK.
 A conexão ficará semiaberta em caso de apenas uma parte solicitar o encerramento.
 Em outras palavras, a parte que mantiver a conexao aberta ainda pode enviar dados, no entanto não receberá dadps de volta porque uma parte já se encerrou.
 Por fim, o lado que mantém a conexão aberta pode enviar um pacote com a flag FIN também e o processo de encerramento se repete(FIN-ACK).

+---

+### Vantagens e desvantagens:
+vantagem - Guarantees the integrity of data. desvantagem - Requires a reliable connection between the two devices.
+If one small chunk of data is not received, then the entire chunk of data cannot be used and must be re-sent.

+v - Capable of synchronising two devices to prevent each other from being flooded with data in the wrong order. d - A slow connection can bottleneck another device as the connection will be reserved on the other device the whole time.

+v - Performs a lot more processes for reliability d - TCP is significantly slower than UDP because more work (computing) has to be done by the devices using this protocol.